-A hire purchase agreement is not treated as a progressive or periodic supply.
+- 38. A hire purchase agreement is not treated as a progressive or periodic supply.
 Hence, do not treat a hire purchase agreement as a sale or purchase you make on a progressive or periodic basis.
-Treat a hire purchase agreement as a stand-alone sale or purchase of goods under an ordinary sale agreement.
+Treat a hire purchase agreement as a stand-alone sale or purchase of goods under an ordinary sale agreement. - 39.
 Generally, GST is imposed when the sale is made and delivery of the motor vehicle made to the hirer.
 GST is not imposed if the motor vehicle is delivered before the implementation of GST.
 Hence, there will be no GST consequences for hire purchase contract entered in to prior to the appointed date.
 However, GST will be imposed if it is delivered or made available to the hirer on or after the implementation date.

-On the other hand, if the motor vehicle is delivered or made available to the hirer on or after the implementation date and full payment has been made before such date where sales tax has been paid for in full, no GST will be further imposed on that transaction.
+40. On the other hand, if the motor vehicle is delivered or made available to the hirer on or after the implementation date and full payment has been made before such date where sales tax has been paid for in full, no GST will be further imposed on that transaction.

-The GST implication on a HP sale is as follows:
+41. The GST implication on a HP sale is as follows:

-Before GST On or after GST implementation GST treatment Deposit/Booking fee of 10% cash value paid after signing HP agreement Balance 90% of cash value on financing Delivery of car Full cash value subject to GST

-Before GST On or after GST implementation GST treatment Deposit/Booking fee of 10% cash value paid after signing HP agreement.
+Before 1 April 2015 On or after 1 April 2015 GST treatment Deposit/Booking fee of 10% cash value paid after signing HP agreement Balance 90% of cash value on financing Delivery of car Full cash value subject to GST Deposit/Booking fee of 10% cash value paid after signing HP agreement.
 Delivery of car Balance 90% of cash value on financing Not subject to GST Part payment and delivery of goods Not subject to GST Full payment / Sales tax paid in full Delivery of car No GST as sales tax has been paid in full.
-Postage charges, repossession fees, storage fees, legal fees, etc., that may be incurred on a HP agreement signed before the implementation of GST Not subject to GST Postage charges, repossession fees, storage fees, legal fees, etc., incurred on a HP agreement signed after the implementation of GST Subject to GST
+Postal charges, repossession fee, storage fees, legal fees, etc., that may be incurred on a HP agreement signed before 1 April 2015.
+Not subject to GST Postal charges, repossession fees, storage fees, legal fees, etc., incurred on a HP agreement signed on or after 1 April 2015.
+Subject to GST taxable supply subject to GST at the standard rate.

-Ali purchased a car on hire purchase financing and signed the HP agreement with the financier on 30 June 2013.
-However, he was not able to collect the car until 2 July 2013 as it was not made available to him by the dealer.
-Since the car was only made available on 2 July 2013, the sale of the car is a taxable supply subject to GST at the standard rate.
 The dealer will have to account for GST on the sale.

+Ali purchased a car on hire purchase financing and signed the HP agreement with the financier on 30 March 2015.
+However, he was not able to collect the car until 2 April 2015 as it was not yet made available to him by the dealer.
+Since the car was only made available on 2 April 2015, the sale of the car is a